matter-labs/zksync-web-era-docs/docs/dev/tools/python.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
 3. Check Balance
-4. Transfer funds (ERC20 tokens) into ZkSync network
+4. Transfer funds (ERC20 tokens) into zkSync network
 5. Withdraw funds (Native coins)
 6. Deploy contract with create method
 7. Deploy contract with create2 method